AVSystem/scala-commons/docs/REST.md

 Body parameters are by default serialized into `JsonValue` which is also a simple wrapper class over `String`, but is importantly distinct from `PathValue`/`QueryValue`/`HeaderValue` because it must always contain a valid JSON string.
 This is required because JSON body parameters are ultimately composed into a single JSON object sent as HTTP body.
+If a method is annotated as [`@FormBody`](#formbody), body parameters are serialized into `QueryValue` and combined into an URL-encoded form.

 There are no "global" implicits defined for `JsonValue` - JSON serialization must be either imported, defined by each "real" type manually or plugged in by REST API trait companion.
 For example,